a container for keyword/value pairs More...

 The measures class is a generic container for string/value pairs.
 It can be used for any purpose but was constructed to make it easy to collect computed measures into a single structure for output.

-.
+Measures accepts a string as the keyword.
+The value part can an int, a double or a string.
 Any values that can be automatically converted to one of these types is also accepted.

-type and can contain an unlimited number of string/value pairs.
-The pairs are initialized by calling the entry
+The measures class is a vector type and can contain an unlimited number of string/value pairs.
+The pairs are initialized by calling the entry member function to add a new pair to the measures object.

 Example: